 The Second World War did much damage to the school building.
 When regular teaching resumed, the Bishop of Singapore changed the name from CEZMS School to St. Margaret’s School, after Queen Margaret of Scotland.

 In tune with the changes in Singapore, the school endeavored to provide students with a broad based education – in the academic, physical, social, moral and spiritual domains.
 Soon, the school had grown so much that space for further expansion was required.

 In 1957, plans were made to build a new Secondary School at Farrer Road.
 Completed in 1960, it was officially opened by the Rt Rev RF Gibson Jr, Bishop of Virginia on 20 February 1963.

 The school continued to excel academically and in the sports area.
 It won many national tennis and badminton championships in the 1980s.

 To meet the changing needs of education in the 21st century, redevelopment of the secondary school commenced in 1998.
 The school then moved to its temporary premises at Commonwealth Avenue.

 In December 2000, the school celebrated its homecoming to a brand new campus with state of the art facilities back at Farrer Road.
 The crowning touch to this momentous event was our special guest, Dr James Hudson Taylor III, the great grandson of Mrs Maria Dyer, the founder of St. Margaret’s.

-On 26 July 2002, 160 years since the founding of the school, St. Margaret's Secondary School's new campus at Farrer Road was officially declared open by Dr Tony Tan, Deputy Prime Minister and Minister for Defence.
+On 26 July 2002, 160 years since the founding of the school, St. Margaret’s Secondary School’s new campus at Farrer Road was officially declared open by Dr Tony Tan, then the Deputy Prime Minister and Minister for Defence.